DataDog/dd-trace-php/dockerfiles/ci/xfail_tests/README.md

 ## Object/resource ID skips

 The following tests are marked as skipped due to the test relying on a hard-coded resource ID.
-All of these IDs change when the PHP tracer is enabled due to the resources created in the `ddtrace.request_init_hook`.
+All of these IDs change when the PHP tracer is enabled due to the resources created in the `datadog.trace.sources_path`.

 - `ext/sockets/tests/socket_create_pair.phpt`
 - `ext/standard/tests/filters/bug54350.phpt`